 4. Limit combustible items (like outdoor furniture and planters) on top of decks.

-6. Replace combustible fencing, gates, and arbors attached to the home with noncombustible alternatives (for 5’ away from the home).
-See a video here showing how fire uses combustable fences to spread from home to home.
+6. Replace combustible fencing, gates, and arbors attached to the home with noncombustible alternatives).
+See a video here showing how combustible fences spread fire to home.

-7. Relocate garbage and recycling containers outside this zone.
+7. Relocate garbage and recycling containers outside Zone 0 (0-5 feet).

 Consider relocating boats, RVs, vehicles, and other combustible items outside this zone.